grimmpp/home-assistant-eltako/README.md

 For more details check out the provided tutorials and links.

-# Installation
+# Installation and Configuration

+While this is not integrated into home assistant's repositories.
+You need to install first [Home Assistant Commuinty Sore (HACS)](https://hacs.xyz/) in order to install custom components.
+After that you need to do the following steps:
-While this is not integrated into home assistant's repositories, this can be installed by copying over the eltako directory from this repository into your home assistant's ``/config/custom_components`` directory.
+1. **Copying directory ``eltako``** from this repository into your home assistant's ``/config/custom_components`` directory.
+   For easy installation just clone this repository ``git clone https://github.com/grimmpp/home-assistant-eltako.git`` and execute the installation script of this repo ``./install_custom_component_eltako.sh``.

-To enable this component, go to your integrations, press the "add" button and select "Eltako".
+2. To **enable this component**, go to your integrations, press the "add" button and select "Eltako".
 In the presented sheet either select the detected USB gateway or enter the path manually.

-The devices themselves have to be added to your ``/config/configuration.yaml`` file.
+3. **Update Home Assistant configuration** ``/config/configuration.yaml`` and add all devices and sensors you want to integrate.
+There is a scipt which can detect devices and sensors and create a prepared configuration which you need to extend a bit.
+For more details have a look into [Device and Sensor Discovery for Home Assistant Configuration](./eltakodevice_discovery/)

 A full configuration can thus look like this: